armory/documentation/_overview/overview-of-spinnaker.md

 Spinnaker is an open source, multi-cloud Continuous Delivery and Deployment platform that provides a single pane of glass with visibility across your deployment for deployment status, infrastructure, security and compliance, and metrics.
 It uses pipelines, flexible and customizable series of deployment stages, to fit a variety of cloud deployment needs.

-Spinnaker can deploy to and manage clusters across Amazon Web Services (AWS), Kubernetes, and Google Cloud Platform (GCP) with full feature compatibility for those cloud providers.
-Additionally, Spinnaker can deploy to Cloud Foundry, and full integration with Microsoft Azure is currently underway.
+Spinnaker can deploy to and manage clusters across Amazon Web Services (AWS), Kubernetes, and Google Cloud Platform (GCP).
+More functionality is being added all the time.
+For example, work is being done to improve integrations with all cloud providers, including Cloud Foundry and Microsoft Azure.

 Spinnaker is an open source multi-cloud Continuous Delivery and Deployment tool started by Netflix for fast and stable deployments.